 Median Salary: $60,670 per year

-Secretaries and administrative assistants perform many similar tasks.
-However, there normally is not an emphasis on the law.
-Instead, they organize schedules, files, draft messages and perform other duties to assist the professionals they work for.
-Duties typically vary by employer.
+Secretaries and admin assistants perform many similar tasks.
+However, there normally is not a focus on the law.
+Instead, they organize schedules, files, draft messages and perform other duties to assist the pros they work for.
+Duties often vary by employer.